 There is a variety of golf clubs in Australia, and golf is not considered as a posh hobby over there.
 It causes a flow of amateur players who have the necessity to improve their golf score system understanding.

 To develop a mobile application with GPS module that would collect golf games stats data and process it on a server with subsequent results summary.

 The solution should be able to adapt to the sophisticated score system, and it should be flexible enough to satisfy any type of golf player who chose any form of golf game — match play or stroke play.

-By the end of the game this application should provide the player with detailed results analysis and statistics information on the game.
+By the end of the game this golf application should provide the player with detailed results analysis and statistical information on the game.

 The system should also be able to generate custom golf courses and game models.

-The most challenging point of this project for Azoft’s development team was to understand the complex score system and to develop a flexible platform based on this understanding.
+The most challenging point of this project for Azoft’s golf app development team was to understand the complex score system and to develop a flexible platform based on this understanding.

 Also the system should be able to generate different course programs for different users depending on their golf playing skill.

 Azoft has a vast experience in developing complex mobile solutions using a variety of technologies, so after the research on golf scoring principles, the development of this solution didn’t represent a problem for our specialists anymore.

 The solution developed by Azoft had a multi-tier architecture: